SLELO PRISM

 CONTROL/ MANAGEMENT:

 Fanwort can be controlled using chemical treatment, mechanical and manual harvesting, water level manipulation, and benthic barriers.
-However, these methods have had limited success or have high fiscal and ecological costs.
+However, these methods have had limited success or have ecological costs.

 Fanwort is easily spread by plant fragmentation.
 Be sure to Clean, Drain, Dry your watercraft and equipment, and avoid driving watercraft through established fanwort colonies.